ThomasMertes/seed7/src/read_me.txt

     CC = gcc

   must be changed to define the name of your gcc.
-When gcc and make work well change to the 'seed7/src' directory and do:
+If gcc and make work well change to the 'seed7/src' directory and do:

     make -f mk_cygw.mak depend